 - Experience the lifestyle traditions of people living in the Himalayas.

-- Trekking in Sagarmatha National Park (Listed in UNESCO world heritage natural site).
+- Trekking in Sagarmatha National Park.

 - Scenic spectacular view of Mt.
 Everest from Everest view hotel Syangboche.

 - Explore the Sherpa Museum in Namche Bazaar.